yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 2: Configure managed backup in SQL Server

-1. Connect to **SQLVM-1** using remote desktop and launch SQL Server Management Studio.
+1. Connect to **SQLVM-1** using remote desktop and launch SQL Server Management Studio and connect to the database instance.

 2. Right click on **SQLVM-1**, and click **New Query**.